 3) Compile the Information & Create Your Profiles

-When you’re done, you will take this information and create a profile that outlines the ideal client’s:
+When you’re done, you will take this information and create a profile that follows the outline in this ideal client profile template:

 - Personality/communication style